 Four steps toward security automation

-I recently asked Jerry Gamblin, manager of security and compliance at Kenna Security, for his advice on identifying “square one” (and two, and three…) in a long-term commitment to security automation.
-His advice should resonate with IT Architects and their ability to plan and prioritize for both short-term improvements as well as sustainable, continuous progress over time.
+I asked Jerry Gamblin, director of security research at Kenna Security, for advice on identifying "square one" (and two and three…) in a long-term commitment to security automation.
+His advice should resonate with IT architects and their ability to plan and prioritize for both short-term improvements as well as sustainable, continuous progress over time.

 You start by making a list of tasks or processes that a team does on a daily or regular basis.
 Then, you categorize them in this framework: